alibalaban/alibalaban.github.io/projects/README.md

 # My Projects

-You can follow my projects, which you can view as a website, here.s
+You can follow my projects, which you can view as a website, here.